 The St. Croix and Namekagon rivers are something to celebrate.
 The Riverway provides rich recreational opportunities – camping, paddling, fishing, boating, birdwatching, hiking – amid breathtaking scenic vistas.
 The rivers flow through the lives of local people and visitors alike, providing an escape from modern civilization.

-Artists nationwide are encouraged to submit work for “Heart of the River” that expresses the significance of the St. Croix National Scenic Riverway in their lives, and communicates that connection through unique depictions, interpretations, impressions, memories, and hopes for the future.
-With a full year notice, The Phipps encourages artists to explore the Riverway and let their experiences inspire their art to submit for this show.
+Artists nationwide were encouraged to submit work for “Heart of the River” that expresses the significance of the St. Croix National Scenic Riverway in their lives, and communicates that connection through unique depictions, interpretations, impressions, memories, and hopes for the future.

 Need some river inspiration?
-National park rangers can help you plan a trip on the St. Croix and/or Namekagon rivers this summer.
+National park rangers can help you plan a trip on the St. Croix and/or Namekagon rivers.
 The St. Croix River Visitor Center (715-483-2274) and the Namekagon River Visitor Center (715-635-8346) are both open daily from 9:00 am to 5:00 pm.
 Trip planning information is also available on the park website: www.nps.gov/sacn.

 FOR MORE INFORMATION ON THIS EXHIBIT, E-MAIL HeartoftheRiver2018@gmail.com.